Skip to main content

 Cat lying on a lawn, eating a long blade of grass

 Your cat might seek out grass because he’s looking to support his digestive health.
-Grass can act like a laxative, and if your cat has ingested something that he’s having trouble digesting, like bird or mouse bones, he might instinctively seek out grass to help.
+Grass can act like a laxative for felines, and if your cat has ingested something that he’s having trouble digesting, like bird or mouse bones, he might instinctively seek out grass.
 Grass can help support regular bowel movements and essentially clean out your cat’s system.

 It’s also possible that grass offers cats valuable nutrients.
 Grass is rich in folic acid, which helps oxygen move within your cat’s blood.
-Your cat might crave grass as a way of getting additional nutrition.
+Your cat might crave grass as a way of getting additional nutrition, though this is not something they can verbalize to you.

 The risks of cats’ eating grass